jeremyboyd/giraffe_map_shiny/README.md

 # Giraffe populations in Shiny

-A web app that represents zoo-based U.S. giraffe populations on a map.
+A Shiny web app that represents zoo-based U.S. giraffe populations on a map.